Catalyst-Agent: Autonomous heterogeneous catalyst screening with an LLM Agent: Results and Discussion

+Together, \(R_{\mathrm{succ}}\) captures search coverage, \(\overline{t}_{\mathrm{succ}}\) captures convergence efficiency, \(f_{\mathrm{mod}}\) captures how often the agent chooses to refine candidates, and the per-material modification counts capture whether those refinements move materials toward or away from the descriptor targets.

-Multiple trends are evident from Table~\ref{tab:success-rate-trials} (per-material data are given in Sections~S3 and~S4).
-The success rates span a comparable range across the three case-study reactions (\(R_{\mathrm{succ}} \sim 0.23\)--0.34), confirming that the agent's operational loop can consistently locate promising candidates meeting the user-defined descriptors across chemically distinct search spaces.
-CO\(_2\)RR exhibits the lowest \(\overline{t}_{\mathrm{succ}}\) (1.25\(\pm\)0.50), indicating that successful candidates for CO\(_2\)RR are identified rapidly with minimal iteration and tight inter-material consistency.
-In contrast, ORR and NRR show higher mean trials (1.86\(\pm\)1.46 and 2.08\(\pm\)1.38, respectively), reflecting a greater need for multi-facet exploration and iterative surface modifications to land within their respective narrow target regions.
+Multiple trends are evident from Table~\ref{tab:success-rate-trials} (per-material data is given in Section~S3).
+The success rates span a comparable range across the three case-study reactions (\(R_{\mathrm{succ}} \sim 0.33\)--0.41), which suggests that the agent's operational loop is able to identify promising candidates that meet the user-defined criteria across chemically different search spaces.
+This may appear low at first glance, but is higher than the results obtained by the LLM acting on its reasoning alone in the subsequent ablation study section.

+CO\(_2\)RR shows the lowest \(\overline{t}_{\mathrm{succ}}\) (1.40\(\pm\)0.55), suggesting that successful candidates for CO\(_2\)RR are identified quickly with minimal iteration and good inter-material consistency, in contrast to the 100\% failure rate in the subsequent ablation study.
+But ORR and NRR show higher numbers of mean trials (2.26\(\pm\)1.64 and 3.41\(\pm\)2.53, respectively), indicating a greater need for multi-facet exploration and iterative structure modifications to land within their respective narrow target regions.
 The plot in Figure~\ref{fig:screening-overview}(b) shows that the trials-to-success distribution is right-skewed for ORR and NRR: many materials succeed on the first baseline evaluation, while a subset requires several rounds of strain or doping modifications.
-NRR displays the lowest success rate (0.23) among the three tasks, consistent with the stricter, multi-descriptor acceptance criterion that simultaneously requires moderate \(\ast\)N binding and a favourable \(\Delta = E_{\mathrm{ads}}(\ast\mathrm{N}) - E_{\mathrm{ads}}(\ast\mathrm{N}_2) > 0\).
+NRR displays the lowest success rate (0.33) among the three tasks, which is consistent with the stricter acceptance criterion that requires moderate \(\ast\)N binding and a favourable \(\Delta = E_{\mathrm{ads}}(\ast\mathrm{N}) - E_{\mathrm{ads}}(\ast\mathrm{N}_2) > 0\).